 For 1985, the base 1G-EU engine got TCCS and Toyota’s latest EFI-D injection system (using mass air pressure metering rather than the EFI-L system’s mass airflow sensor), bringing gross output to 130 PS (96 kW) and 127 lb-ft (172 N-m) of torque.
 (Toyota sometimes described this version of the engine as the 1G-II, although the specifications usually list the 1G-EU designation.)
 At the same time, manually shifted Soarers got revised gearing for better acceleration, although base cars were still quite slow.

 The bigger engines were not forgotten either.
 In August 1983, the MZ11’s 5M-GEU engine received a higher compression ratio and other minor revisions that brought gross output to 175 PS (129 kW) and 177 lb-ft (240 N-m) of torque.
-(The similar engine in 1984–85 U.S.-market Supras claimed 160 hp SAE (119 kW) and 163 lb-ft (221 N-m) of torque, which was probably a close approximation of the JDM engine’s net output.)
-In January 1985, that engine was replaced by the 2,954 cc (181 cu. in.)
-6M-GEU introduced a few months earlier on the Crown.
+(The similar engine in 1984–85 U.S.-market Supras claimed 160 hp SAE (119 kW) and 163 lb-ft (221 N-m) of torque; the JDM engine’s net output was probably similar.)
+In January 1985, the 5M-GEU engine was replaced by the 2,954 cc (181 cu. in.)
+6M-GEU, introduced a few months earlier on the Crown.
 The 6M-GEU was essentially a long-stroke version of the 5M-GEU with a more efficient intake manifold, EFI-D, and knock sensors, yielding a gross output of 190 PS (140 kW) and 192 lb-ft (260 N-m) of torque.
 (This was the only first-generation Soarer engine change not reflected in the Celica XX/Supra line.)